MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-certs.md

 ## Required certificates

-Each of the required AD FS certificate's have their own requirements:
+Each of the required AD FS certificates have their own requirements:

 - **Federation trust** – Federation trust requires one of the following: 1.
 A certificate chained to a mutually trusted Internet root Certificate Authority (CA) is present in the trusted root store of both the claims provider and relying party Federation Servers; 2.
 A cross-certification design has been implemented in which each side has exchanged its root CA with its partner.
 3. Self-signed certificates that have been imported on each side where appropriate.
 - **Token-signing** – Each Federation Service computer requires a token-signing certificate.
 The claims provider token-signing certificate must be trusted by the relying party Federation Server.
 The relying party token-signing certificate must be trusted by all applications that receive tokens from the RP Federation Server.